giuliomagnifico/PiArtFrame-CPP/README.md

 ### Tip

 you can use any Waveshare display, also smaller or bigger, but you have to change the [main.c]() code according to the EPD library of your e-paper.
-The libraries are all included inside
+The libraries are all included inside the [lib folder](https://github.com/giuliomagnifico/PiArtFrame-CPP/tree/master/lib/waveshare/e-Paper) of this repository.